-So far, we have only focused on prominent state-level minimum wage changes.
-In Column (3) of Table 3, we expand the event definition to include (nontrivial) federal minimum wage increases.
+So far, we have focused only on prominent state-level minimum wage changes.
+In column 3 of table 3 we expand the event definition to include (nontrivial) federal minimum wage increases.
 This leads us to 406 minimum wage changes.
 Inclusion of these federal-level events produces similar results, although the (small) reduction in the unemployment rate is now marginally statistically significant.
-In Column (4) we provide estimates without using population weights.
-The estimates are similar, albeit the employment and participation estimates without population weight are somewhat closer to zero, and more noisily estimated.
-The implied employment elasticity with respect to wage without population weights is -0.109 (s.e.
-0.29), which can only rule out sizeable negative responses to the policy at the conventional significance levels.
+In column 4 we provide estimates without using population weights.
+The estimates are similar, albeit the employment and participation estimates without population weight are somewhat closer to zero and more noisily estimated.
+The implied employment elasticity with respect to wage without population weights is -0.109 (SE, 0.29), which can rule out only sizeable negative responses to the policy at the conventional significance levels.

-In Column (5), we restrict our analysis to prominent state-level minimum wage changes where we observe all the five years post reform.
-We include only events in this analysis that took place on or before the first quarter of 2014.
+In column 5 we restrict our analysis to prominent state-level minimum wage changes where we observe all of the 5 years after reform.
+In this analysis we include only events that took place on or before the first quarter of 2014.
 Restricting the sample to these events does not affect the key findings: we obtain a slightly larger participation estimate (0.1 percentage points instead of zero), but the estimates also become a little noisier.
-Finally, Columns (6) and (7) control for the state unemployment and employment rates (as a fraction of population), using all workers in the case of Column (6), and workers in the low-probability group (i.e. probability less than 12% - the high-recall cutoff) of Column (7).
-Controlling for the state unemployment and employment rates workers with a low probability of being a minimum wage worker-produces results that are very close the baseline estimation.
+Finally, columns 6 and 7 control for the state unemployment and employment rates (as a fraction of population), using all workers in the case of column 6 and workers in the low-probability group (i.e., probability less than 12%-the high-recall cutoff) in the case of column 7.
+Controlling for the state unemployment and employment rates-either using all workers or just workers with a low probability of being a minimum wage worker-produces results that are very close the baseline estimation.
 The ability to control for state-level labor market conditions of the workers unlikely to be treated by the policy is another advantage of our prediction-based approach.
 The findings confirm that our results are not driven by unusual labor market conditions in treated states around the time of the policy changes.